OpenGeoVis/PVGeo/README.md

 **Before You Do Anything!!**

-You *MUST* change the `PVPATH` variable in `plugins/install_plugins.sh` This variable is likely different depending on you OS and your version of ParaView.
+You *MUST* change the `PVPATH` variable in `plugins/install_plugins.sh` This variable is likely different depending on your OS and your version of ParaView.
 On MacOS, simply just replace `/ParaView-5.4.0.app/` with the name of your version of ParaView under `/Applications/`.

 **To Install XML Filters and to Build XML Filters to ParaView**